 About the Canary Center at Stanford

 The Canary Center at Stanford for Cancer Early Detection is committed to fundamental discovery and translation of novel early cancer detection and prognostication strategies.
 We have brought together scientists, physicians, and engineers to think outside the box to create new solutions for cancer early detection.
 We envision a two-stage diagnostic strategy to detect cancer at its earliest, most curable stage.
-This strategy consists of a screening test as a first step, to identify individuals who are likely to have aggressive cancer (think for example of a biomarker test in blood, urine, saliva, etc.), followed by a molecular imaging test as a second step, to localize and characterize the cancer.
+This approach consists of a screening test as a first step, to identify individuals who are likely to have aggressive cancer (using biomarker tests in blood, urine, saliva, etc.), followed by a molecular imaging test as a second step, to localize and characterize the cancer.
 The Canary Center is the first in the world to integrate research on both in vivo and in vitro diagnostics to deliver these tests.
-A two-stage approach to early cancer diagnosis is critical for helping to avoid unnecessary procedures, while still maintaining the sensitivity needed to identify as many instances of cancers as possible.
+A two-stage approach for early cancer diagno-sis is critical to help avoid unnecessary invasive procedures, while still maintaining the sensitivity needed to identify as many instances of cancers as possible.
 We believe the merger of in vitro diagnostics with in vivo molecular imaging will be the way in which the cancer early detection problem will eventually be solved.